asssuzme/veryhardaijobhunter/replit.md

 # ai-jobhunter.com

 ## Overview
 ai-jobhunter.com is a web service designed to automate job applications.
 It scrapes LinkedIn job data, enriches it with contact information, and generates AI-powered emails for application.
 The platform features Google OAuth authentication, a modern SaaS-inspired UI with glassmorphism effects and dark mode support, and Framer Motion animations.
-Key capabilities include resume upload (text and PDF), automated resume storage and reuse, and a comprehensive job search form with location autocomplete and predefined job roles.
-The service aims to provide a seamless and efficient job application experience, offering features like AI-powered voice interview for resume creation, professional resume viewing with multiple themes, and PDF generation.
+Key capabilities include resume upload (multiple formats), AI-powered resume creation with voice interviews, professional resume viewing with multiple themes and templates, comprehensive resume analytics, and multi-format export options (PDF, JSON, DOCX).
+The service provides a complete resume management system with ATS optimization and professional-grade output.

 ## User Preferences
 Preferred communication style: Technical and detailed explanations with specifics.